bloominstituteoftechnology/Sprint-Challenge-Mongo/Answers.md

 ```

 3. Explain a way to break up an API into Sub-Applications, which tool did we use to do that?

+The tool we use to break up an API into sub-applications is `express.Router()`.